alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 #### 7.2.5 Data Recovery through gradient-based optimization

 The unified contact maps are subsequently processed through an optimization pipeline designed to approximating and recovering the corresponding three-dimensional structure.
 The reconstruction begins by generating an initial distance matrix through random sampling within each defined contact range.
 This matrix is then used to produce a preliminary 3D structure via Multi-Dimensional Scaling (MDS).
-The resulting structure is further refined through a gradient-based optimization procedure, which minimizes violations of the contact constraints by penalizing out-of-range distances using sigmoid-based functions (see Annex 1 for detailed procedure).
+The resulting structure is further refined through a gradient-based optimization procedure, which minimizes violations of the contact constraints by penalizing out-of-range distances using sigmoid-based functions (see <a href="https://github.com/alexchilton/CAS_AML_Final_Project/edit/main/Documentation/" alt="Annex 1 - Gradient-Based Optimization" target="_self">Annex 1</a> for detailed procedure).

 <img src="./figures/FLUOPROTEIN_result.png" alt="Fluoprotein reconstruction" style="width: 700px;">